-(a) AEMO will at regular intervals make available a report on the availability and performance of Intervening Facilities, including:

-- (i) link up time to AEMO co-ordinating centres; and - (ii) data quality measures, and for the purposes of this reporting a DCP must provide information about its DCFs reasonably requested by AEMO within a reasonable timeframe.
+- (a) AEMO will at regular intervals make available a report on the availability and performance of Intervening Facilities, including; - (i) link up time to AEMO control centres; and - (ii) data quality measures, - 10 [website location for publication of list and specifications to be inserted]

-- (b) The DCP for each Intervening Facility must maintain current phone and email contacts for communicating outages and data issues. - (c) Routine maintenance activities affecting the transmission of data are to be communicated via email contact at the start and finish of each activity.
+- and for the purposes of this reporting a DCP must provide information about its DCFs reasonably requested by AEMO within a reasonable timeframe. - (b) The DCP for each Intervening Facility must maintain current phone and email contacts for communicating outages and data issues. - (c) Routine maintenance activities affecting the transmission of data are to be communicated via email contact at the start and finish of each activity.